luismcsoul/the-sustainable-republic/README.md

 35. Once an employee leaves the company, his corresponding equity will be purchased from the public shares and the internal shares will be burned in order to rebalance the equity among the updated employees.

-36. The total liabilities of a company can't exceed ten times the net income AND/OR ten times the tangible shareholder's equity (Shareholders equity minus the total intangible assets).
+36. The total liabilities of a company will have a ratio of proportionality to the tangible shareholder's equity (Shareholders equity minus the total intangible assets), after which the government will expedite bankruptcy procedures.

+37. There will be only one taxation system applied to all sorts of income of all clases, where higher amounts transacted will be taxed at higher rates.

+38. A system of supply chain tracking individualized items sold must be matched with an individual tax identification online card.
 -
 .
 ## COPYRIGHTS, INDUSTRIAL AND DESIGN PATENTS ARE LINKED TO THE CREATOR VIA BLOCKCHAIN